aki-chat99/chef-training/CHEF-ZERO.md

 You are lucky! chef-zero is included with chef 11.8.0 and newer.
 You are all set!

+Create a symlink to ensure that chef-zero is in your path.

+Example:
+`sudo ln -s /opt/chef/bin/chef-zero /usr/bin/chef-zero`

+Then start up chef-zero:

+`chef-zero -H 33.33.33.1 -l debug`

 2. chef 11.6.x or older
 -----------------------